Chapter 8. SQL-Invoked Routines

 A <handler declaration> defines the course of action when an exception or warning is raised during the execution of the compound statement.
 A compound statement may have one or more handler declarations.
 These handlers become active when code execution enters the compound statement block and remain active in any sub-block and statement within the block.
 The handlers become inactive when code execution leaves the block.

-In the example below, the UNDO handler declaration catches any exception that is thrown during the execution of the compound statement inside the BEGIN / END block.
-As it is an UNDO handler, all the changes to data performed within the compound statement (BEGIN / END) block are rolled back.
+An attempt to insert invalid names will now result in the check constraint throwing an exception.
+In the example below, the UNDO handler declaration catches any exception that is thrown during the execution of the compound statement inside the BEGIN ...
+END block.
+As it is an UNDO handler, all the changes to data performed within the compound statement ( BEGIN ...
+END block) are rolled back.
 The procedure then returns without throwing an exception.
+We can define a label for each BEGIN / END block, as done in this example.

 MODIFIES SQL DATA